-Our integrated post-release support program offers help in three key areas: education, employment, and emotional well-being through mental health & social services.
+Our community-based program services offer help in three key areas: education, employment, and emotional well-being through mental health & social services.

-In collaboration with the Department of Education (DOE), GOSO has established a high-school-equivalency program at our East Harlem community office, specifically our Education Center.
-Our Pathways to Graduation (P2G) class makes education more accessible to our participants, and staff members are always available to support our students’ efforts.
-Students receive breakfast, lunch and MetroCards for transportation to and from class.
+In collaboration with the Department of Education (DOE), GOSO has established Pathways-to-Graduation (P2G), a high school equivalency program at our Education Center.
+This class makes education more accessible to our participants by connecting them to educators and volunteer tutors along with breakfast, lunch, and MetroCards for transportation to and from class.
 Beyond our P2G class, we support participants who aspire to attend college by providing connections that help them enroll in and pay for higher education.